Mromano06/Group-13F25/README.md

 - Scan the qr code given or locate the server

 Note: Make sure to login to both your phone and PC with the SAME expo accont

+## Disclaimer
+!!Expo gets constant updates so if prompted by powershell run any updates required!!